WWE News: Former Superstar Opens About His Ex-Wife Cheating On Him With Brock Lesnar

-On a recent edition of The Steve Austin Show, former WWE and WCW wrestler Marc Marc Mero joined the “Texas Rattlesnake” for an illuminating interview about his life and career.
-One of the topics of conversation was his ex-wife, Sable, who cheated on him with Brock Lesnar when she returned to WWE in 2003.
+On a recent edition of The Steve Austin Show, former WWE and WCW wrestler Marc Mero joined the “Texas Rattlesnake” for an illuminating interview about his life and career.
+One of the topics of conversation was his ex-wife, Sable, who allegedly cheated on him with Brock Lesnar when she returned to WWE in 2003.

-As quoted by Wrestling Inc., Mero revealed that he found out about the affair by accessing Sable’s answering machine messages to delete his own voicemail, in which he accused her of seeing someone else.
-As he was waiting for his message to play, however, he heard another from an unnamed wrestler confirming his wife’s extra marital activities.
+As quoted by Wrestling Inc., Mero claimed that he found out about the purported affair by accessing Sable’s answering machine messages to delete his own voicemail, in which he accused her of seeing someone else.
+As he was waiting for his message to play, however, he heard another from an unnamed wrestler, seemingly confirming his wife’s extramarital activities.

 When asked by Austin about how he felt about the situation, Mero didn’t hold back.
 However, while he was understandably upset at the time, he doesn’t appear to hold any ill will towards his ex-wife and her new husband these days.